-- Export to File...: Write the source positions to a local ASCII file. - Clone Source: Create a copy of the currently-selected source. - Delete Source: Delete the currently-selected source. - Delete All Sources:
+- Export to File...: Write the source positions to a local ASCII file. - Clone Source: Create a copy of the currently selected source. - Delete Source: Delete the currently selected source only available if there is more than one source. - Delete All Sources: This is also only available if there is more than one source.